 * The price of the hotel is based on a double room, so you will need to buy a trip for two.

-*Travel Dream Club will provide you with a travel guide with a description of routes and historical places, as well as a “package of tips” from experienced travelers and you will have your holiday enjoyable and planned by your desire.
+*Travel Dream Club will provide you with a travel guide with a description of routes and historical places, as well as a “package of tips” from experienced travellers and you will have your holiday enjoyable and planned by your desire.

 * You can change the dates of your holiday before full coordination of details and completed travel documents.